3 Ingredient Peanut Butter Oatmeal Balls

 - Peanut Butter: This recipe can be made using creamy natural peanut butter or regular (Jif, or Skippy) style peanut butter.
 Note that the oat balls with natural peanut butter will be a bit drier the next day than the ones made with Jif.

 - Oats: This recipe uses old fashioned oats.
-Large flake oats work as well, but I don’t recommend quick oats – they would make the oat balls more flaky and harder to bind together.
+Large flake oats work as well, but when I tested these with quick oats, they were quite flakey in texture and didn’t bind together as well.

 Add In Suggestions